Your source for fun, free games-web tools-freeware

 The simple step-by-step directions explain the cable you will need and were to connect it to your computer and audio equipment.

 We use simple language to get you started using your computer to copy records and tapes to CD.

 Play Games | Wallpaper | Fonts | Clipart | Cursors | Jokes | Greeting Cards

 The PCman's Tutorial How to Copy Records and Tapes to CD

 - First, we will tell you the necessary hardware, tapes, records and CDs.
 This tutorial assumes you have a Windows operating system on your computer.

 - You will need a computer with a CD burner or DVD burner that records CD-R discs.
-This way they will be compatible to play in most every CD or DVD player.
+This way they will be compatible to play in almost every CD, DVD or Blue-ray player.